External Data Sources¶

 def query_from_my_table(time_range):

-# Get connector operation object
+# Get the connector operation object

 mysql = DFF.CONN('mysql')